On The Web

 Mandy Leigh is a partner at the Leigh Law Group.
-She handles cases in special education, expulsions, suspensions, employment law, both public and private sector, and in education law.
+She handles cases in education law, special education law, expulsions and suspensions of students and employment and labor law matters

 Mandy heads litigation in special education administrative due process hearings, the firm's law and motion practice in state and federal court and has appeared before the Ninth Circuit Court of Appeals on behalf of children with disabilities.
 She has obtained important published opinions and has obtained favorable settlement outcomes for her clients.